yet-another-personal-assistant/pa-control/README.md

 Stuff that allows deployment/management of PA instance.

-## Usage
+## Components

-Replace existing encrypted files with your data:

-- roles/tg/files/token.txt - text file with telegram token for TG relay
-- inventory/host_vars/tg - parameters for accessing TG relay server:
-  - ansible_user
-  - ansible_port
-  - ansible_host
+Currently two roles are defined:

+- tg -- Telegram relay server
+- brain -- "backend" for the bot

+### TG

+TG role is currently deployed on a vps and consists of the following
+components:

+- [xtomp] -- [STOMP] message broker
+- [pa-tg] -- telegram-to-stomp relay implemeted in Python
+- xtomp-user account that connects directly to xtomp socket using [socat]

+In order to avoid installing `git` and full `pip` on the vps most steps are performed locally.

+### Brain

+Brain role is currently deployed on a localhost.
+It consists of a single Docker container.

 ## Makefile

-Instead of directly running the ansible, `make deploy-tg` can be used to deploy the TG relay server.
+Instead of directly running the ansible, `make deploy` can be used to deploy all the components

 ## Testing

 Playbooks can be tested using [molecule]:

-    cd roles/tg
-    molecule test
+make test-tg

 ### Systemd cgroup creation